 - Place the dressing in a jar and shake well (per the recipe below).

-- Add feta & garnish with parsley, if desired.
+- Toss and garnish with feta & parsley, if desired.

 Storing Greek Salad